step-/i18n-table/README.md

 The function name, that is `i18n_table`, must be either the first word in a line or the second word when the first word is `function`.
 Each variable name, like `i18n_hello` in the example above, must start with `i18n_`.
 The rest of the name is your choice.
 I like to use something descriptive of the English text but any valid identifier will do.

 It is worth mentioning that your script _can_ also call `gettext` directly.
-There is no requirement that you organize _all_ localization strings in an i18n\_table.
+You are not required to organize _all_ localization strings in an i18n\_table.
 For instance, if you need `ngettext` or `eval_gettext` it might be easier to define the corresponding strings aside from function `i18n_table`.
 There are ways to reframe even `ngettext` and `eval_gettext` into the i18n\_table method but the extra work required may not be worth the effort.

 If you want to split localization resources into multiple groups, define and call an `i18n_table` function for each group because the extraction tool looks for that name specifically.